 My favourite part of the city is the choice of great music venues!
 There is always a great gig on in town! - Sophie, from Birmingham, 2nd year American and Canadian Studies with a Year Abroad

-NEC – One of the region’s largest concert halls, at the NEC you’ll find some of the world’s most popular stars, as the NEC is often a popular spot on national and global tours!
+NEC – One of the country's largest and most well-known venues, you’ll find some of the world’s most popular stars here as the NEC is often a popular spot on national and global tours.

-Glee Club - Check out the Glee club for a range of sounds from indie-rock and pop, to jazz, blues, electronic and blues.
+Glee Club - One of the UK's premier comedy clubs, you can also check out the Glee Club for a range of sounds from indie and pop, to jazz, electronica and blues.

-Jam House – In the Jewellery Quarter, discover the Jam House.
-Combining live music with good food, inspired by Jools Holland and designer Neil Tibbatt, the Jam House is a large venue and hosts a variety of artists.
+The Jam House – In the Jewellery Quarter, discover The Jam House.
+Combining live music with good food, inspired by Jools Holland and designer Neil Tibbatt, The Jam House is a large venue and hosts a variety of artists.